Miragon/miranum-connect-hexagonal-template/README.md

 5. Run the project by executing the generated JAR file.
 6. Interact with the project's features, such as creating workers, correlating messages, and starting processes.

 ## Run Tests

 To run the tests for this project, execute the following command:

 ```bash
 mvn clean test
 ```

 This command will execute all the unit tests in the project and provide the test results.

-## Configuration

-The project's configuration is defined in the `application.yaml` file.
-By default, the configuration is set up for Camunda Platform 7.
-If you want to switch to Camunda Platform 8, you can uncomment the relevant properties in the `application.yaml` file and comment out the Camunda Platform 7 configuration.
-Additionally, you have to uncomment the Miranum Connect dependency for Camunda Platform 8 in the `pom.xml` file.

 ## Documentation